Fall 2020 Promo: GET YOUR SMART LAWN PLAN

 Seed at a rate of 2 - 3 lbs seed/1000 sq. ft.

-Establishment from seed can be slow, 10-20 days for germination.
+Establishment from seed can be slow, with 10-20 days for germination.
 It is recommended to seed a blend with 15% perennial ryegrass.

 Bags of seed are usually sold as blends.
 Seed blends result in lawns with improved appearance, resistance to disease and insects and adaptability to environmental conditions.

-Bluegrasses mix well with companion cool-season grasses - perennial ryegrass and fine fescues - producing a better multi-purpose lawn.
-Perennial ryegrass seed will tolerate heavy shade and its seeds germinate quickly making it is a nurse grass that protects slower germinating species.
+Bluegrasses mix well with companion cool-season grasses – perennial ryegrass and fine fescues – producing a better multi-purpose lawn.
+Perennial ryegrass seed will tolerate heavy shade and its seeds germinate quickly making it a nurse grass that protects slower germinating species.
 Fine fescues are shade very drought tolerant making them ideal for areas under trees and drier patches in your lawn.

 Pests and Problems

 Weeds, insects and disease problems are telling you that your lawn is out of balance.
 A healthy, vigorously growing bluegrass lawn usually can tolerate normal levels of insect and disease activity.
-Selecting cultivars that are resistant and sound watering, mowing and fertilizing practices are the best way to prevent and reduce pest damage.
+Selecting cultivars that are resistant and sound watering, mowing and fertilizing practices are the best ways to prevent and reduce pest damage.

 Weeds

-Annual bluegrass, crabgrass, dandelions and clover are the most common weed problems.
+Annual bluegrasscrabgrassdandelions and clover are the most common weed problems.

 Insects